karthik101/30loops-user-docs/rest_api.rst

 nor when retrieved.
 Every resource can be retrieved as a JSON object.
 All resources have a few common attributes:

-**name**
+:name:

     The name of a resource functions as its identifier.
 A resource name must be unique for an account and a resource label.
 It is possible for one account to have a repository and an app named "thirty-blog", but not to have two apps called that way.
 The name of a resource can't be changed with an update request.

-**label**
+:label:

     Each resource has a certain type, that is defined by its label.
 A label is specified in the URI of the resource, eg: /1.0/30loops/app/thirty-blog/, where app would be the label.
 You don't have to specify the label in the JSON request when creating a new resource.
 But the label is part of the representation when retrieving the details of a resource.

-**variant**
+:variant:

     Each resource type (label) has one or more variants.
 A variant specifies a specific type of this rsource, eg: *postgresql* for databases or *git* for repositories.

 .. _app-resource-api: